-Norway Spruce have some very desirable characteristics as Christmas trees.
-Their strong, upwardly slanted branches are superb for holding heavy ornaments, perhaps the best of any tree.
+Norway Spruce has some desirable characteristics as a Christmas tree but they have poor needle retention and are better suited for landscape trees.
+Their strong branches are good for holding heavy ornaments.
 They also have a strong, pleasing spruce aroma.
 Norway Spruce were very popular Christmas trees in the 1950s, adding a retro aspect to their present appeal.

 Black Hills Spruce